KhacTuanIT/AI_Sict-FingersDetection/README.md

 # AI_Sict-FingersDetection

-## A mini application to detection fingers use Keras, Tensorflow, OpenCV and Python.
+## A little application to detection fingers use Keras, Tensorflow, OpenCV and Python.
 Member:  TuanTran(SinJunior)

 ### Guide Install